 A test of elective colorectal ERAS began at Calgary’s Peter Lougheed Centre (PLC) and Edmonton’s Grey Nuns Community Hospital in 2013.
-Since then the project has expanded to include seven other major surgical sites in Alberta.
+Since then the implementation of ERAS has expanded to include seven other major surgical sites in Alberta.

-ERAS Guidelines now also include Gynecological, Cystectomy, Liver, and Pancreas surgeries.
-In 2016/2018, some of the sites will become multi-guideline champions of ERAS:

 ERAS represents some changes to surgical practices and nursing care.
 It also places the patient first and makes each person an active participant in the outcomes.
-Increasing knowledge and gaining new skills are key factors in making changes that will become routine for medical staff and patients.
+Increasing knowledge and gaining new skills are key factors in making changes that will become routine for clinicians, care providers and patients.

-ERAS Guidelines are evidence-based and tested world-wide.
-There are many articles and other research available for a deeper understanding of this new way of doing things.
+ERAS Guidelines are evidence-based and have been tested world-wide.
+There are many articles and other research available for a deeper understanding of the ERAS way of providing care.